error-try-again/QRGen/README.md

 - Security features such as CORS, rate limiting, OCSP stapling, HSTS, and more.
 - NGINX proxy provides multi-service integrations.
 - Provides QR Generation web APIs (POST /qr/generate) or (POST /qr/batch)
+- Installer script for easy setup and configuration with automatic and custom configuration options.

 _Performance_